zwade/live-art/problem.md

 There's nothing quite as fun as drawing for an audience.
 So sign up for LiveArt today and show the world what you can do.

+### Infrastructure Notes

-Please note!
-Due to infrastructure limitations, please make sure you target `http://localhost:4000`.
-Targeting the website via the same URL you use to access it **will not have a flag**.
+ - When writing your exploit, please have the script target `http://localhost:4000`.
+Trying to access the page using the same origin as you're using will load but **will not have the flag**
+ - The container is only allowed to make outbound connections on ports `80` and `443`.
+If you try to host your exploit on a different port, it will fail silently.

 ## Details